Computer Information Technology

 CIT 251 : Managing Risks in Information Systems

 This course addresses the broad topic of risk management and how risk, threats, and vulnerabilities impact information systems.
 Topics include risk management fundamentals, legal and regulatory compliance, performing risk assessments, identifying and protecting assets, and using appropriate frameworks.
 Areas of instruction also include how to assess and manage risk based on defining an acceptable level of risk for information systems.
 Elements of a business impact analysis (BIA), business continuity plan (BCP), disaster recovery plan (DRP), and computer incident response team (CIRT) plan will also be discussed.
-Prerequisite: CIT 150 or permission of the instructor.
+Prerequisite: CIT 150 with a grade of C or better, or permission of the instructor.
 Three lecture hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Critical Thinking, Information Literacy, and Scientific Reasoning and Discovery.

 Credits